gitmepho/dataiku_int_azure-services/README.md

 # Dataiku Installation and Integrations with Azure Services
-This repo stores information on how to install Dataiku DSS on an Azure instance, integrate it with other Azure services such as Blob Storage and AKS cluster.
+This repository stores information and steps on how to install and configure Dataiku DSS on an Azure instance, and integrate it with other Azure services such as Blob Storage and AKS K8S cluster.

 ## Excercise 1 - Install a DSS instance (Design Node) - Install with port 11200
 Given the SSH details to the Azure instance, here are the steps taken to complete excercise 1.